polkadot-developers/polkadot-docs/tutorials/transfers/index.md

     ![Batch Transfer Form](/images/tutorials/transfers/batch-transfers/batch-transfers-3.webp)

     !!! note
         For example, this image shows a batch transfer with two calls.
 The first call transfers tokens to one account, and the second transfers tokens to another.
-You can add as many calls as you want to the batch transfer and customize the amount of tokens to be transferred to each account.
+You can add as many calls as you want to the batch transfer and customize the token amount to each account.

 For further details on how to perform a batch transfer, please refer to the [Learn about Batch Transfers on Polkadot](https://www.youtube.com/watch?v=uoUC2K8muvw){target=\_blank} educational video.

 ### Teleporting Tokens

-Asset teleportation is the simpler method of the two for sending assets from one chain to another.
-It has only two actors, the source and the destination.
+Asset teleportation is the more straightforward method for sending assets from one chain to another.
+It has only two actors: the source and the destination.

 For further information on how to teleport tokens, please refer to the [Polkadot-JS UI: How to Teleport DOT or KSM to Asset Hub](https://support.polkadot.network/support/solutions/articles/65000181119-how-to-teleport-dot-or-ksm-between-statemint-or-statemine){target=\_blank} guide or the [Teleporting | Technical Explainers](https://www.youtube.com/watch?v=3tE9ouub5Tg){target=\_blank} educational video.